HonkingGoose/git-gosling/README.md

 1. Your pull request will get reviewed, and if the maintainers like it, it will get merged.
 1. After your pull request is merged, you can remove your local branch with `git branch -D branch_name`

-### After upgrading Docusaurus packages
+### After Docusaurus package upgrades

-After upgrading any Docusaurus packages `@docusaurus/core` .etc run the following command:
+After `@docusaurus/` packages are upgraded you should run the following command:

 ```bash
 $ npm run after-upgrade
 ```

-This command runs the `docusaurus clear` command which clears the cache directories.
+This command runs the `docusaurus clear` command which clears the Docusaurus cache directories.